atlas-bi/Library/readme.md

 6. Click "Open Port" and type ```1234```
 7. App will open in new tab.
 The URL should be valid for 3-4 hrs.

-    If you get memory or disk use errors, run ```top``` and kill one of the big processes you find :wink:, just not mine.

 ## Credits

 Atlas was created by the Riverside Healthcare Analytics team -